globus/globus-compute/docs/sdk.rst

 You may share functions publicly (with anyone) or a set of users via a Globus Group.
 You can also add a function description such that it can be discovered by others.

-To share with a group set `group=<globus_group_id>` when registering a function.
+To share with a group, set `group=<globus_group_id>` when registering a function.

 .. code-block:: python

   fxc.register_function(funcx, description="My function", group=<globus_group_id>)

-Upon execution, funcX will ensure that a user is authorized to execute the function by checking group membership.
+Upon execution, funcX will check group membership to ensure that the user is authorized to execute the function.

 You can also set a function to be publicly accessible by setting `public=True` when registering the function.